 I just waited until I made my first visit after the previous pass expired and paid for a pass at the entrance rather than the day fee.

 You will get your hang tag pass right from the attendant at the gate.

 I like this option because I don’t have to wait for it to come in the mail.

 Give the Gift of California State Parks

-Disclosure: I am a member of the California State Parks Foundation and SPAN: State Parks Action Network, but I am not affiliated with them in any other way.
-All my views are my own and you should check the linked websites for official information.
+Disclosure: I have been a member of the California State Parks Foundation and SPAN: State Parks Action Network, but I am not affiliated with them in any other way.
+All my views are my own and you should check the linked official websites for official information.